How to Protect Your Mac (and Data) from Theft

-To the point of awareness, there has been a big increase in the number of bold thieves that will simply grab your MacBook, even as you use it, from a coffee shop or similar venue.
-In seconds they’ve leapt into a car and before you know what just happened, it’s already all over.
+To the point of awareness, there has been a big increase in the number of bold thieves that will simply grab your MacBook — even as you use it — from a coffee shop or similar venue.
+In seconds they’ve leaped into a car, and before you know what just happened, it’s already all over.

 However, this crime of opportunity can be lessened by taking a seat far from the entrance.
 No criminal is going to be enthused about slaloming their way through an obstacle course of tables, staff, and other patrons.
-That’s not opportunity, that’s a crime of masochism!
+That’s not an opportunity; that’s a crime of masochism!

 Don’t know what you got (till it’s gone)

-Even if you follow those measures there are still no guarantees, so why not take a bit of time to prepare for the worst case scenario.
-I’d recommend 'Prey' and 'Undercover', both of which have tools to help you track your Mac and surreptitiously snapshot the criminal’s face without their knowledge.
+Even if you follow those measures, there are still no guarantees, so why not take a bit of time to prepare for the worst-case scenario?
+I’d recommend apps like Prey and Undercover, both of which have tools to help you track your Mac and surreptitiously snapshot the criminal’s face without their knowledge.
 Bonus points to Undercover, which is able to make it seem as though your Mac backlight is failing, forcing them to take it in for repairs.

 Apple has its own Find My Mac service, but as with Prey and Undercover, it is only going to be helpful if the criminal connects your Mac to the internet.
-The app has functionality to lock your Mac or, to protect sensitive data, remotely wipe it.
+The app has the functionality to lock your Mac or to protect sensitive data and remotely wipe it.
 This is essentially the “nuclear option” and should only be considered as a last resort.

 Just as troubling, I spent months worrying about whether they’d be able to find notes that had my passwords and pin numbers.
 The paranoia was unreal.

 Cloud storage options are great for backing up your data, but they can also be prime targets for hackers.
-Even worse, when these services are breached you might not even realize until it’s too late.
-So by all means use iCloud and Dropbox for less sensitive data, but for items you really want secure you’re going to need encryption.
+Even worse, when these services are breached, you might not even realize it until it’s too late.
+So, by all means, use iCloud and Dropbox for less sensitive data, but for items you really want secure, you’re going to need encryption.

-It’s possible to natively encrypt files and folders in Mac OS X but it is a very laborious process that is not the least bit user friendly.
-For powerful but easy-to-use functionality you’re going to need a Mac security software like Hider 2.
+It’s possible to natively encrypt files and folders in macOS, but it is a very laborious process that is not the least bit user-friendly.
+For powerful but easy-to-use functionality, you’re going to need a Mac security software like Hider 2.

 Now you see it.
 Now you don’t.

 To make them visible again, just click on the toggle button.
-It’s as simple as flicking a light-switch on and off.
-At the same time, as safe as possible, since you’re the only one to know the password.
+It’s as simple as flicking a light switch on and off.
+At the same time, be it’s safe as possible since you’re the only one to know the password.

 If you’ve ever tried hiding files with the Mac OS, you’ll know how crippling the lack of organization can be.
 Hidden files sometimes stay hidden because YOU CAN’T FIND THEM AGAIN!
 Hider 2 makes grouping, organizing, and locating your hidden files as simple as you like.